By Don Lajoie,

 More than 1000 witnesses testified to abuse in 216 schools and residential

-per cent of witnesses reported physical abuse and half reported sexual
+cent of witnesses reported physical abuse and half reported sexual abuse.

-including vaginal and anal rape, molestation and voyeurism in both isolated
+vaginal and anal rape, molestation and voyeurism in both isolated cases and on

-and professionals "both within and external to the institutions",
+professionals "both within and external to the institutions", as well as

 By Padraic Halpin and Carmel Crimmins, Reuters